luizec/vynil/README.md

 ## Overview

-The goal of AWS Bookstore Demo App is to provide a fully-functional web application that utilizes multiple purpose-built AWS databases and native AWS components like Amazon API Gateway and AWS CodePipeline.
+The goal of AWS Vinyl Demo App is to provide a fully-functional web application that utilizes multiple purpose-built AWS databases and native AWS components like Amazon API Gateway and AWS CodePipeline.
 Increasingly, modern web apps are built using a multitude of different databases.
 Developers break their large applications into individual components and select the best database for each job.
-Let's consider AWS Bookstore Demo App as an example.
+Let's consider AWS Vinyl Demo App as an example.
 The app contains multiple experiences such a shopping cart, product search, recommendations, and a top sellers list.
 For each of these use cases, the app makes use of a purpose-built database so the developer never has to compromise on functionality, performance, or scale.

-The provided CloudFormation template automates the entire creation and deployment of AWS Bookstore Demo App.
+The provided CloudFormation template automates the entire creation and deployment of AWS Vinyl Demo App.
 The template includes the following components:

 **Database components**

 * Product catalog/shopping cart - Amazon DynamoDB offers fast, predictable performance for the key-value lookups needed in the product catalog, as well as the shopping cart and order history.
 In this implementation, we have unique identifiers, titles, descriptions, quantities, locations, and price.
 * Search - Amazon Elasticsearch Service enables full-text search for our storefront, enabling users to find products based on a variety of terms including author, title, and category.
 * Recommendations - Amazon Neptune provides social recommendations based on what user's friends have purchased, scaling as the storefront grows with more products, pages, and users.
-* Top sellers list - Amazon ElastiCache for Redis reads order information from Amazon DynamoDB Streams, creating a leaderboard of the “Top 20” purchased or rated books.
+* Top sellers list - Amazon ElastiCache for Redis reads order information from Amazon DynamoDB Streams, creating a leaderboard of the “Top 20” purchased or rated vinyls.

 **Application components**